minio/docs/source/administration/minio-console.rst

 Select the :guilabel:`Create Tier +` button to add a new tier to the deployment.
 Choose to add a MinIO, Google Cloud Storage, AWS S3, or Azure tier type.

+Existing tiers display with details of their configuration and an icon showing their current online or offline status.

-You can select an existing tier from the list to view its details.
+You can select an existing tier from the list to view its details or make changes.

 Site Replication
 ----------------